Pedro Lemebel: Influence and legacy

-Pedro Lemebel is well known for his influence in the fight for homosexual rights, his work as a writer, and his strong political side.
+Lemebel is well known for his influence in the fight for homosexual rights, his work as a writer, and his strong political side.
 Lemebel was much more than a writer; he was a free man, an artist, a political and popular icon, but more than anything a rebel and a voice for the homosexual community.

 Lemebel was born as Pedro Mardones Lemebel, but when he decided to take the last name of his mother, was the first big political decision that reaffirmed his commitment towards his homosexual side, a side that was later incorporated into his literary works.
 Lemebel was able to envisage a hidden reality of homosexuals; he was able to unmask the violence of which homosexuals were victims in Chile.
 The importance of Pedro Lemebel is not only value for his talent as a writer, but also as a person full of defiance in a conservative and machista country. Óscar Contardo describes Lemebel as a “popular figure: a figure that is supposed to be disgusted in our society, which is the "loca" (queen), he managed to make that figure as the center, and then transform it into a popular icon."

 Although Lemebel was never a formal militant, he was a follower of PC (partido comunista/Communist party).
-Until his death, Lemebel work in his book that revealed his friendship with the deceased Gladys Marin, titled "Mi querida Gladys."
+Until his death, Lemebel worked in his book that revealed his friendship with the deceased Gladys Marin, titled "Mi querida Gladys."
 Daniel Alcaíno, friend of Lemebel, believes that beyond politics, Lemebel's legacy was other.
 “Beyond the left wing and politics, he was an institution.
 Pedro was heavily connected with the color red, but not with the red of the political party, but with the red of blood.
 Blood of the humble and simple people.
 That is what he is remember for.”

 He was profiled in the 2019 documentary film Lemebel, by filmmaker Joanna Reposi Garibaldi.